 Mr. Hyman.
-Mr. Hyman was awarded a discretionary annual incentive award with a value of \$4.1 million for 2021.
-In determining this amount, the Compensation Committee took into account his continued performance as the top-ranked macroeconomic analyst, his significant continuing work with clients, and his contribution to the leadership of Evercore ISI as its Chairman.
+Mr. Hyman was awarded a discretionary annual incentive award with a value of \$3.9 million for 2023.
+In determining this amount, the Compensation Committee took into account his continued performance as the top-ranked macroeconomic analyst, his significant continuing work with clients, and his contribution to the leadership of Evercore ISI as its Chairman, while also taking into account the overall performance of Evercore ISI and the Company more broadly.
 Mr. Hyman was and continues to be an important expert voice on the economy for our clients and our firm.
-The Compensation Committee also took into account the overall performance of Evercore ISI and the Company.